mlr77/mlr77.github.io/essays/latecode.md

 Let's face it.
 There was no process to begin with.
 The true first step is to admit we have a problem.
 As software engineers, we need to first identify the problem, and then come up with solutions to solve the problem.
 I admit I am a procrastinator.
 I did however, find a useful tool along the way.
 After watching the first practice WOD screencast, I downloaded the recommended an app for tracking time, called, "Thyme."
 I enjoy how simple it is and plan to use it to tackle the "10-hour" Intro to Javascript course.
 With any luck it will not take long to finish.

-To learn more about the 4 types of procrastination, I recommend the following blog post: https://alphaefficiency.com/4-types-procrastination-beat/.
-Personally, I am leaning more toward this being a mental disorder.
+(You can read more about the "4 types" of procrastination <a href="https://alphaefficiency.com/4-types-procrastination-beat/">here</a>.)

 ### Two Days Later

-Okay, the time has come to wrap up this beautiful blob about Javascript.
-I actually thing Javascript is quite amazing.
+Okay, the time has come to wrap up this essay about Javascript.
+I actually think Javascript is quite amazing.
 I have written three small programs without learning any particular syntax.
 As a beginner, the following three things are important:

-1. Use let instead of var (which I never learned in the first place so it was not a problem)
+1. Use let instead of var
 2. To print, use the console.log() function
-3. There seem to be some "best practices" but syntax mistakes are easily forgiven
+3. There style preferences but syntax mistakes are easily forgiven

 Javascript is pretty much synonymous with the internet, where almost anything is possible.
 And while it seems this essay is a little all over the place, I think it is in line with Javascript.
-The most important takeaway is that we need to strive for greatness but appreciate the small victories.
+The most important takeaway is that we should strive for greatness, but take a moment to appreciate the small victories.
 Thyme and JSFiddle for the win!